-Tabs are used to organize similar groups of content which allows you to easily alternate between the related content.
+Tabs are used to organize similar groups of content to easily alternate between the related content.

 See the Usage, Best Practice, and Accessibility tabs below for an example of the component and the information that was considered when developing the component.

 There are two options for adding Folwell tabs to an enterprise Drupal page.
 The process for Drupal Lite sites is slightly different and is explained farther below.